stone-age-io/iot-ui/docs/architecture.md

 The architecture enforces several best practices:

-1. **DRY Principle**: Common patterns in `useApiOperation` and BaseService field mapping prevent code duplication.
+1. **DRY Principle**: Common patterns in `useApiOperation` and BaseService prevent code duplication.

 2. **Single Responsibility**: Entity services focus on entity-specific functionality with common CRUD operations handled by the BaseService.

 3. **Consistent Error Handling**: The standardized error handling in `useApiOperation` provides a uniform approach across the application.

-4. **Field Mapping**: The field mapping mechanism in BaseService handles differences between API and client field names.
+4. **Automatic Organization Context**: The BaseService automatically adds organization_id to created entities.

 5. **Separation of Concerns**:
    - Services handle data access and API interactions